 A new study from scientists at Stanford University and the Monterey Bay Aquarium reveals scientific evidence suggesting that marine reserves enhance resilience to climatic impacts, helping ecosystems bounce back after environmental disasters.

 For years, scientists, fishers and government regulators could only speculate that marine reserves, pockets of ocean that are off limits to fishing, could help entire ecosystems bounce back after an environmental disaster.
 But scientific evidence has emerged that supports what was once just an educated guess.
-The new study was published July 18 in PLoS ONE.
+The new study was published on July 18 in the journal PLoS ONE.